wolfgangsk07/CLIPA/README.md

 Welcome to view source code for CLIPA!

 !!!
 ALL necessary files and scripts is open for every users.
-However, due to file size limitation, the dataset( mainly *.RData ) are not here, you will find them on download module of http://www.hbpding.com/CLIPA.
+However, due to file size limitation, the dataset( mainly *.RData ) are not here.
+One get the urls of all RDatas in urls.txt.

 CLIPA dependents on php and Rscript.